ORCID/ORCID-Source/orcid-api-web/tutorial/token_delegation.md

 ## Example OAuth flow using curl

+Note: this example uses the OAuth 'authorization code' flow.
+For the implicit/token flow please see the notes at the end of the document.

 1. The original client (APP-CY6IU882C8WLCEVB) Sends the user to an authorization url with the openid scope and the other scopes they are requesting access to (/activities/update and /read/limited in this example)